 Here’s something that doesn’t get talked about enough.

-A lot of UK schools put 15–20 students in a single class.
-Twenty people.
-In a language class.
-Where the whole point is speaking practice.
+A lot of UK schools put 15 to 20 students in a single class.
+Twenty people, in a language class, where the whole point is speaking practice.
 Good luck getting more than three minutes of actual talking time in an hour.

-Maltalingua caps General English at 12 students (average is 8–10).
+Maltalingua caps General English at 12 students, with an average of 8 to 10.
 Business English?
 Maximum 8.
 That difference is massive.
 More speaking time, more feedback from your teacher, faster progress.
 It’s basic maths, honestly.

 5. 300+ Days of Sunshine

 Look, I know weather sounds like a trivial reason to pick a study destination.
-It’s not.
+It isn’t.

 Studying for six weeks in grey drizzly London genuinely affects your motivation.
 You stay indoors more.
 You explore less.
 You socialise less.
-Malta averages over 300 days of sunshine a year — even in winter it rarely drops below 12°C. In summer you study in the morning and you’re at the beach by 2pm.
+Malta averages over 300 days of sunshine a year, and even in winter it rarely drops below 12°C. In summer you study in the morning and you’re at the beach by 2pm.
 That changes the entire experience.
 It just does.

 6. A More Social, International Mix

 Malta pulls students from 40+ nationalities.
-And because the island is small (like, really small — 316 km² small), the student community ends up being pretty tight-knit.
-Within your first week you’ll meet people from Brazil, South Korea, Turkey, Germany, Colombia, Japan.
+And because the island is small, really small, just 316 km², the student community ends up being pretty tight-knit.
+Within your first week you’ll meet people from Brazil, South Korea, Turkey, Germany, Colombia and Japan.
 Probably more.

-In London?
-It’s easy to disappear.
+In London it’s easy to disappear.
 Huge city, millions of people, and you end up spending most of your free time with people who speak your first language because that’s who you naturally gravitate towards.
-Malta’s size makes that harder.
-Which sounds like a downside, but it’s actually the whole point — you’re here to practise English, and the island kind of forces you to do it.
+Malta’s size makes that harder, which sounds like a downside but is actually the whole point.
+You’re here to practise English, and the island kind of forces you to do it.

 7. It's Safe and Easy to Navigate